TinaGrigorova/baby_growth/README.md

 ## FRAMEWORKS, PROGRAMS AND LIBRARYS USED

  * [VS Desktop](https://code.visualstudio.com)
-    * To write the code in the beginng.
+    * To write the code in the begging.
  * [Github](https://github.com/)
     * To write and update the code.
  * [Git](https://git-scm.com/)
-    * for vesion control.
+    * for vision control.
  * [Github](https://github.com/)
     * Deployment of the website and storing the files online.
 * [Am I Responsive](https://ui.dev/amiresponsive)